maggiemachuca/security-baseline-enforcement/README.md

 # 🔐 Windows 10 Compliance Hardening (NIST 800-53 Aligned)

 > A hands-on lab where I hardened a misconfigured Windows 10 Pro VM, scanned it using Nessus Essentials from an Ubuntu 22.04 VM, and remediated several medium/high vulnerabilities using PowerShell and registry edits.
-The project reflects real-world RMF Step 4 (control assessment) and NIST 800-53-aligned hardening techniques.
+This project is an implementation of RMF Step 4: Assess Security Controls, using system hardening techniques aligned with NIST 800-53 standards.
 ---

+## Technical Skills

+- Windows system hardening
+- Nessus scan analysis & plugin interpretation
+- Registry editing with PowerShell
+- Cipher suite and TLS protocol management
+- Certificate creation & binding (RDP)
+- Security documentation and evidence tracking
+- RMF Step 4: Assessing controls
+- NIST 800-53 control alignment (e.g., SC-12, SC-28, AC-17)

+---

-## 📌 Overview
+## 📌 High-Level Overview

 This project demonstrates my ability to: